Is fiber-optic Internet a good choice for my business?

 You need dedicated fibre (DIA) if: an hour of internet downtime costs your business more than $2,000, you need contractual uptime guarantees for regulatory or compliance reasons, or you’re running infrastructure that serves external customers (hosting, SaaS, call centre).

-The practical recommendation for most small businesses: Get a standard business fibre plan from whichever carrier offers the best combination of price, speed, and service at your specific address.
-Add a backup connection on a different carrier (an LTE plan or Starlink) for resilience.
-This combination gives you the performance benefits of fibre, protection against single-carrier outages, and a total cost of $150 to $300 per month, which is far less than DIA.
+The practical recommendation for most small businesses: Get a standard business fibre plan from whichever carrier offers the best combination of price, upload speed, reliability, and support at your specific address.
+Add a backup connection on a different carrier or technology, such as LTE/5G or Starlink, if downtime would hurt sales, phones, payments, or bookings.
+This gives you most of the practical reliability benefits at a much lower cost than DIA.

 Find the right fibre plan for your business